 The two Emperors were arrested on 27 January 1204—apparently without the knowledge of the crusaders.
 Isaac II Angelus died soon after his arrest (perhaps due to poisoning).
 On 8 February 1204, Alexius III was killed by strangling.
 Despite the failure of Isaac II Angelus and Alexius Angelus to honor their commitments, the crusaders interpreted the deposition and murder of the two Emperors as a coup.
 They besieged Constantinople for more than a month.
 On 12 April 1204, they managed to enter the city.
 For three days, they rioted, vandalized, and looted, causing significant damage to life and property in Constantinople.

-The irony is that the two regimes that the Fourth Crusade toppled were Christian: Zadar and the Byzantine Empire.
+The two regimes that the Fourth Crusade toppled were Christian: Zadar and the Byzantine Empire.
 The Fourth Crusade never went to Palestine.
 The crusaders never marched towards Jerusalem..
 They stayed in Constantinople and founded a new kingdom to which they gave the name Romania.
 They first offered the imperial crown to Enrico Dandolo who refused it.
 Baldwin I was crowned as the first emperor of Romania on 9 May 1204.
 The surviving members of the Byzantine Empire’s aristocracy founded their own empire in Nicaea, where they awaited for an opportunity to win back the Empire that they had lost.